heseltime/heseltime.github.io/_notes/Public/LIFT_C and OIS Community Call for Fellows!.md

 ### Helpful Skill: General AI background, Science Communication!

 The service model idea is part of this project as well as there is a legislative need currently.
-Once, again please see [project proposal](../../assets/pdf/JKU_CommunityCall_Antrag_Final_Rework.pdf) for details.
+Once, again please see [project proposal](../../assets/pdf/JKU_CommunityCall_Antrag_Final_Rework.pdf) (DE) for details.

 *I see this as a communicative, **Presenter**-type role.*